fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

     (56, 2564)

-What do you notice about the dimensions of this matrix?
+And what do you notice about the length of the vocab?

 ```python
 type(vocab), len(vocab)